cfujiname/CV/README.md

 ### Head of Production<br>
 Cutter and Squidge - London<br>
 January 2020 - May 2020<br>
-• Training team members<br>
+• Training the team<br>
-• General management of the kitchen, health and safety procedures and documentation, costing and budgeting<br>
+• General management of the kitchen, health and safety procedures/documentation, costing and budgeting<br>
 • Key role in optimising processes to diminish costs, minimise waste without compromising the quality of end products<br>
 • Use of Shopify, Deputy, Simple Order and Excel as main technologies

 ### Head Chef / Production Manager<br>
 Rosalind Miller Cakes - London<br>
 October 2018 - September 2019<br>
-• Training team colleagues, planning and supervising production for events in England and abroad (Qatar, UAE) for up to 1000 guests<br>
+• Training the team, planning and supervising production for events in England and abroad (Qatar, UAE) for up to 1000 guests<br>
 • Chef Tutor for the School for specific classes<br>
 • Key role in the development of new flavours and designs according to budget and optimising processes to diminish costs<br>
 • Use of Shopify, Charlie HR and Excel as main technologies